a327ex/www/content/posts/super_people_design_review.md

 This way of thinking is very common and it's also very common for people who aren't highly open to generally reject it.
 There are many people who can't follow arguments of this type and when they encounter someone doing it they will say things like "why is that guy so rambly, why does he take so long to make his point".

-When it comes to games this also matters, as is the case for Super People.
-If people are forced to play random classes instead of classes they want to play then as a designer you're favoring the highly open at the cost of the highly conscientious.
-In genres like roguelites this may be desirable, since roguelites are by default an open genre, but for something like a BR which is pure (and which also needs tons of players to work) you're probably better served not forcing your hand either way.
+When it comes to games this also matters, as if people are forced to play random classes instead of classes they want to play then as a designer you're favoring the highly open at the cost of everyone else.
+In genres like roguelites this may be desirable, since roguelites are by default an open genre, but for something like a BR which is neutral (and which also needs tons of players to work) you're probably better served not forcing your hand too much either way.

-People want to be able to play a single class, get really good at it, learn how to play against other classes, and only then start venturing out into other classes.
+People want to be able to play a single class, learn how to play against other classes, get really good at it, and only then start venturing out into playing other classes.
 It's just how a good portion of the population approaches things and there's nothing that can be done to change this.

-So the solution for SP here is simple: let people choose their class.
-If as a designer you want to encourage variety then also add a button that lets people play a random class and give out a gold reward (gold doesn't change gameplay in any way) for anyone who chooses this option, but that's about as far as I'd go.
+So the solution for SP here is simple: let people choose their class freely.
+If as a designer you want to encourage variety then also add a button that lets people play a random class and give out a gold reward for anyone who chooses this option, for instance.

-The game already adds classes, which adds lots of variety to an otherwise pure genre, so you don't want to double down on it and force even more variety on people without really good reason.
+The game already adds classes, which adds lots of variety to an otherwise pure genre, so you don't want to double down on it and force even more variety on people without really good reasons.

 ### Levelling + passives